Charter for Knights of the White Lady

 G. All full members and recruits, including their alts, must be listed in the guild roster and claimed on the website.
 Unclaimed characters may be expelled from the guild.
 In addition, all characters, are required to have an in-game player note indicating what the player prefers to be called, whether the character is the main character or an alt, and the name of the player’s main character.

 H. All recruits and members are encouraged to use the guild voice-chat server as a way of communicating with others in the guild.
 Members are not required to speak on voice-chat, but are encouraged to log in to listen.

 KWL officers are volunteers who assist the guild, the Council, and the Guildmaster.
 All officers serve as liaisons between members and leadership.
 The guild will have the following officers responsible for the listed duties:

-C. Other Officers: Officerships may be added or removed as needed.
-Other officers may be appointed and removed by the assent of the Council and the Guildmaster.
+C. Other Officers: Officerships may be granted or removed as needed.
+Other Officers may be appointed and removed by the assent of the Council and the Guildmaster.

 SECTION IV: The Council